anseki/grunt-htmlclean/README.md

 htmlclean removes the following texts.

 + The leading whitespaces, tabs and line-breaks, and the trailing whitespaces, tabs and line-breaks.
-+ The unneeded whitespaces, tabs and line-breaks between HTML tags.
++ The unneeded whitespaces, tabs and line-breaks between HTML/SVG tags.
 + The more than two whitespaces, tabs and line-breaks (suppressed to one space).
-+ HTML comments.
++ HTML/SVG comments.

-The more than two whitespaces (even if those are divided by HTML tags) in a line are suppressed.
+The more than two whitespaces (even if those are divided by HTML/SVG tags) in a line are suppressed.

 **Example:**